4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 The Metropolitan Museum of Art (Upper East Side)

-New York’s premier art gallery, home to everything from American paintings to an impressive collection of historic armor sourced from around the world to Egyptian artifacts to entire Parisian rooms that have been relocated to New York.
+Here, you can find more than 2 million works of art, including everything from American paintings to an impressive collection of historic armor sourced from around the world to Egyptian artifacts to entire Parisian rooms that have been relocated to New York.

 American Museum of Natural History (Upper West Side)